 # The Four Accounts

-You could use complicated spreadsheets or accounting programs to try to keep track of all those guidelines, but it's a lot easier to just set up separate bank accounts for them.
-Here again Michalowicz gets overly complicated, but I sorted through it all and got down essentials:
+You could use complicated spreadsheets or accounting programs to try to keep track of all those guidelines, but it’s a lot easier to just set up separate bank accounts for them.
+Here again Michalowicz gets overly complicated, but I sorted through it all and got the essentials:

 - Keep your existing checking account as your Operating Expenses account.

 - Open up a new checking account at the same bank for Owner’s Pay.
 You’ll need check writing privileges and/or bill pay to pay yourself and any other owners, but don’t get a debit card with it.
 You’ll be too tempted to use it if you’re ever in a crunch.

 - Open up 2 savings accounts at a different bank for Profit and Taxes.
 You want to make it difficult to get this money, so don’t allow yourself a checkbook, debit card, etc. If it’s too easy, you’ll inevitably use it when you’re short in Operating Expenses, and you need to know from the outset that you won’t be able to do this.
 I set it up so that I can deposit checks through their mobile app but I’ll have to physically go to the bank to make a withdrawal in the form of a cashier’s check.